walter-a-jablonowski/homepage/src/misc/context_en.md

 - **Role:** Development
 - **Details:** Database-driven application for handling operational processes, replacing a legacy system.
 Focus on minimizing dependencies to ensure a very long lifetime of the application and to reduce migration efforts caused by frameworks.
 Generation of user interfaces from building blocks and misc components for a small framework including an ORM.
 Design of the database and forms based on this framework.
 - **Platform:** Web
-- **Technologies:** Custom framework, PHP 7, JavaScript, jQuery, YAML, JSON, Bootstrap, CSS, MariaDB, SQL
+- **Tools:** Custom framework, PHP 7, JavaScript, jQuery, YAML, JSON, Bootstrap, CSS, MariaDB, SQL

 ### Development of Open Source Applications and Components